ASCRees/TypeScript-Katas/README.md

 ![image](https://user-images.githubusercontent.com/28151071/77850704-28ccd100-71cc-11ea-83b3-ab764c7071b8.png)

+## compare_strings

+> Create a function called that accepts 2 string arguments and returns an integer of the count of occurrences the 2nd argument is found in the first one.

+> If no occurrences can be found, a count of 0 should be returned.
+The first argument can be an empty string.
+The second string argument must be of at least length 1.

 ## curried_function

 > This shows an example of a type of function that accepts multiple parameters, one parameter at a time and returns a function after each parameter to accept the next parameter.

 ![image](https://user-images.githubusercontent.com/28151071/77850720-4306af00-71cc-11ea-9f28-756b1f27df6a.png)

+## dominates_array

+> An array "arr" consisting of n integers is given.
+The dominator of arr is the value that occurs in more than half of the elements of arr.
+> If array does not have a dominator.
+All values in arr will be >=0.

+## hash_table_of_letters

+> Takes a string and produces a hash table indicating the number of occurences of each letter in the string.

 ## morse_code_translator